 Too often, however, we passively rely on hackneyed clichés, promises, or taglines: “Excellence in education,” “Educating the whole child,” “Nurturing yet challenging…”

-…Or some such nonsense that no one really believes about you, because frankly, my dear, they don’t care about how you think of yourself.
+…Or some such nonsense that no one really believes about you, because frankly, my dear, they don’t care what you think of yourself.

 They don’t care how great you think your school is.
 Look at your own taglines.
 Do they really differentiate you from other options?